tjhrulz/Monstercat-Suite/README.md

 - [ ] Calendar for the month meter
 - [ ] Appointments meter
 - [ ] Add blur effect to album art background toggle, since as I learned album art is not high res
-- [ ] Add monstercat logo as a background toggle option
+- [X] Add monstercat logo as a background toggle option
-- [ ] Update auto color gen and make it have multiple shades, possibly pull from album art since it will be a background option
+- [ ] Pull colors from album art since it will be a background option
-- [ ] Redo color options for meters (Add 3 different color choices?)
+- [X] Redo color options for meters (Add 3 different color choices?)
-- [ ] Genre colors need at least 3 different matching colors for each one, not sure how I want to choose those colors Update: Now going to be called color variation system, will come online when color choosing script is rewritten
+- [X] Genre colors need at least 3 different matching colors for each one, not sure how I want to choose those colors Update: Now going to be called color variation system, will come online when color choosing script is rewritten
 - [ ] Add missing part of DINAJ hovertext?
 - [ ] Right align right hand stats as an option?
 Or maybe by default if I can making the sizeing not changing with different numbers
 - [ ] Finish implementing padding or remove it